-As the name suggests, Mid-City is a centrally located and easily accessible to all areas of New Orleans.
-Residents of Mid City enjoy close proximity to City Park, the biggest green space in the city at over 1,500 acres.
+As the name suggests, Mid-City is centrally located and easily accessible to all areas of New Orleans.
+Residents of Mid City enjoy close proximity to City Park, the biggest green space in the city at over 1,300 acres.
 City Park holds the largest collection of mature live oaks in the world.
-The park’s attractions include: The New Orleans Museum of Art, Besthoff Sculpture Garden, Botanical Gardens, Cascade Stables’ equestrian facilities, public golf course and driving range, Storyland and the Hines Carousel Garden, whose antique wooden horses are listed on the National Register of Historic Places.
+The park’s attractions include: The New Orleans Museum of Art, Besthoff Sculpture Garden, Botanical Gardens, Tad Gormley Stadium, the City Park/Pepsi tennis complex, Cascade Stables’ equestrian facilities, public golf course and driving range, dog park, Popp Fountain, Storyland and the Carousel Gardens Amusement Park, whose antique wooden horses are listed on the National Register of Historic Places.

-Mid-City has an assortment of restaurants, bars, shops, schools, and churches located along its main thoroughfares Canal St. and Carrollton Ave.
+Mid-City has an assortment of local restaurants, bars, shopping centers, schools, and churches located along its main thoroughfares Canal St. and Carrollton Ave.
 In 2004, streetcars returned to Canal Street, linking the Central Business District to the cemeteries and City Park.
 The lovely red streetcars were a welcome renewal of New Orleans appeal to Mid-City.
 With the exception of the Esplanade Ridge neighborhood, Mid-City suffered moderate to heavy flooding during Hurricane Katrina with the levee failure at the 17th Street Canal.
-It quickly began its rebuilding process and is leading the way in restoration.
-This delightful neighborhood is on its way to becoming even stronger than its pre-storm condition.
+It quickly began its rebuilding process and has preserved much of its historic architecture and character.
+This delightful, historic neighborhood is flourishing and has become one of the most in-demand neighborhoods in the city.

 Mid-City is home to the Fairgrounds Racetrack, where horseracing meets Southern hospitality and where the world-famous New Orleans Jazz and Heritage Festival is held every spring the last weekend of April and the first weekend of May.